 The Freycinet Experience Walk

-Freycinet National Park is perhaps the most recognisable nature landmark in all of Tasmania, thanks to its famous Wineglass Bay.
+Freycinet National Park is perhaps the most recognisable natural landmark in all of Tasmania, thanks to its famous Wineglass Bay.
 But there’s so much more to explore in this part of Tasmania, with endless hikes on offer ranging from day hikes to multi-day treks.
 You will encounter a variety of wildlife including dolphins and seals, plus if you look up, plenty of birdlife in the trees.

 Another great hiking option in this part of Tasmania is to join the Wineglass Bay Sail Walk with the Tasmanian Walking Company.
-This 4 day hike includes sailing between Maria Island, Schouten Island and the mainland, giving walkers ample opportunities to encounter life in the water and on land on the East Coast of Tasmania.
+This 4-day hike includes sailing between Maria Island, Schouten Island and the mainland, giving walkers ample opportunities to encounter life in the water and on land on the East Coast of Tasmania.

 Best time of year to walk this track: December to April, during Tasmania’s warmer months

 Track length: Between 24 and 37km, depending on the route and length you choose

 The Overland Track

 This is by far the most famous multi-day trek in Tasmania and it comes as no surprise!
 The Overland Track is located within Cradle Mountain National Park, one of the must-visit locations for first-time visitors to Tasmania.
 Located in the heart of the state, this area experiences extreme winters, often with snowstorms and below-freezing temperatures.

 As such, we’d recommend hiking the Overland Track in Tasmania’s warmer months.
 As for logistics, you can either choose to go alone and stay at camping grounds along the way, which also host a number of huts if you prefer to stay indoors.
 Or if you like your luxuries, there’s a 5-day trek on offer with the Tasmanian Walking Company, who will provide ou with two expert guides and three meals cooked daily.